 Middle Rounds (No Presentations) (30 Minutes)

-Overall, chapters should seek to ensure that PNM's have the opportunity to meet at least two chapter members at the during middle rounds.
-Overall, conversations should be targeted between 8 and 12 minutes per PNM in these rounds since the conversations should be a bit deeper.
+Overall, chapters should seek to ensure that pnm's have the opportunity to meet at least two chapter members at the during middle rounds.
+Overall, conversations should be targeted between 8 and 12 minutes per PNM in these rounds.